Sometimes, when you run the check command, it may complain about missing chunks:

-The first thing to do in this situation is to check by hand if those chunks actually exist on the storage.
+If the same command with a clean cache still produces the same error, the next step is to check by hand if those chunks actually exist on the storage.
 Some cloud storage services (such as OneDrive and Hubic) have a bug that prevents the complete chunk list to be returned.
 In other cases, a chunk may be stored in a wrong folder.
 For instance, the expected path for the chunk

 02c25aea4621acdd4c8751d5ab7ff438fb47308ce8738f030b7db0741c37ecb5 may be